 A small group, they had been attending sessions in Toronto and soon recognized a need for support groups for local communities in York Region.
 With encouragement and support from local organizations and families, the founding members of BIAYR created 3 groups aimed to help survivors, caregivers and skills development.

-Fast forward to today, BIAYR is incorporated and is now a registered charity that helps a countless number of survivors and their families.
+Fast forward to today, BIAYR is incorporated and is now a registered charity that helps a countless number of survivors and their families in the York Region area.
 Our association and support groups are proudly run by a team of dedicated volunteers – dedicated people who are truly the backbone of our organization.

 Awareness helps caregivers and spouses gain more insight into the changes that their loved ones have encountered, as well as the changes that they will continue to undergo, so that they can become better-equipped to provide the best support possible.